 What is the best deal for seniors?

 Both Now TV and Sky TV offer deals which have loads of value – and programming – for seniors.
 Each Sky TV plan comes with a set-up fee.
-From there, Sky’s plans are set up on a flexible basis, meaning that there are effectively around 15 different combinations you can take.
-Sky TV Entertainment, the entry-level plan, is the cheapest plan.
-Entertainment + Sky Cinema HD will cost a bit more, with Entertainment + Sky On Demand just one pound more.
-Sports fan?
-Entertainment + BT Sport will cost the most per month.
-There’s also a Sky Sports Cricket pass that’s been discounted for the summer’s big events.
+From there, Sky’s plans are set up on a add-what-you-need basis, meaning that there are lots of combinations you can take.

 Now TV’s deals are less extensive, although they are cheaper and will give you access to much of the same top-quality Sky content including a free 7 day TV trial when available.
 The cheapest are the Kids Pass and hayu Pass, followed by the Entertainment Pass and the Sky Cinema Pass.
 The sports packages are a little pricier, with a day pass option, weekly access and monthly access.
 There’s a mobile only pass as well.